LawnchairLauncher/lawnicons/docs/icontool_guide.md

 # Icon Tool Guide
 [`icontool.py`](/icontool.py) is a simple python tool which can be used to automatically add/remove icons and sort `appfilter.xml` links in alphabetical order.
-You can see an example of how some of the commands work on YouTube.
+You can see how some of icontool.py commands work on YouTube.

 For Mac/Linux users, you can simply type `./icontool` to run the program.
 Otherwise, you must run `python3 ./icontool.py`.